Tuesday Triage #216

 Read more from Tuesday Triage

-TUESDAY TRIAGE #217 by Vadim Drobinin Your weekly crème de la crème of the Internet is here!
-10.09.2024 (read in browser) Intro Whatever is on my mind this week.
+TUESDAY TRIAGE #227 by Vadim Drobinin Your weekly crème de la crème of the Internet is here!
+19.11.2024 (read in browser) Intro Whatever is on my mind this week.
 Things I enjoyed reading Ten-ish articles I found worth reading.
 Things I didn't know last Tuesday Ten-ish facts I didn't know when I wrote the previous edition.
 Book of the week Some thoughts on the latest book I've read.
-On chilly weather I didn't really mind this summer's weather, even though many people mention that's the coldest...
+On DIY Despite having the word "engineer" in my bachelor degree, I never did much "engineering" in its common...